 Though I may not solely direct my focus towards pursuing a career in the environmental industry, it is one of my desires want to learn and participate in the global society as a well-informed citizen, one that holistically understands the consequences of one’s actions on the environment and what one can do to contribute to sustainable change.

 Additionally, the filmmaking skills that I would cultivate in USC would allow me to integrate my interests in film and environmental studies through documentary filmmaking, capturing the natural world with a deeper understanding.

+Hey!
+So I briefly noted this in the previous essay, but with the exception of the last sentence, there should be more citations to how you plan to do this as a Trojan.
+For example, you can instead mention how you would do an environmental studies class for a general education requirement for life sciences.
+I suggest a bit more research in this part, although if you’re planning on submitting the other prompt, this one isn’t necessary if you don’t have anything specific to talk about.
+Furthermore, this was implied but the prompt is really asking for something you’re interested in learning more about, in USC.
+Is there an organization you’re interested in?
+A teacher maybe?
+An inspirational speaker who comes to talk to USC about the environment.

+Personally, I don’t think the last sentence should on this prompt, especially because the major mentioned tv series and movies that were more fictive and not documentary like what this part mentioned.
+It makes the story inconsistent.
+While interdisciplinary does sound as if they want you to relate this to your major, they’re actually asking for something outside of your intended major.